poppitypopper/ising-model/README.md

 ![Image : 10X10 random spin matrix](https://github.com/poppitypopper/ising-model/blob/main/state-charts/Frame_4***.png)

 To calculate the energy of a state, we simply sum up the energies of the constituent particles.
 This becomes computationally taxing as our states grow in size, or if our problem grows in dimensions.
-Instead of the naive approach, we utilise the convolve function in the SciPy library.
+Instead, we convolve a kernel with our matrix to get an array with the energies of each particle.

 ```python3
 from scipy.ndimage import generate_binary_structure, convolve